wendyverdonk93/docs/content/payments/methods/credit-and-debit-cards/user-guide/glossary.md

 ---
-title : "Credit card glossary"
+title : "Credit and debit card glossary"
 weight: 10
-meta_title: "Credit card user guide - About chargebacks - MultiSafepay Docs"
+meta_title: "Credit and debit card glossary - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 short_description: "Get familiar with commonly used credit card terms and processes"
 read_more: "."